irritant/TWSuperColliderExtensions/README.markdown

 Sets the MIDI base octave, limited to integers in the range `-2..0`.

 ##### newPitch(pitchClass: 0, octave: 0)
-Creates a new `TWPitch` instance with a given pitch class and octave.
+Returns a new `TWPitch` object with a given pitch class and octave.

 ##### newPitchWithMIDINoteNumber(noteNumber: 0)
-Creates a new `TWPitch` instance with a given MIDI note number.
+Returns a new `TWPitch` object with a given MIDI note number.

 #### Instance Methods